 - "Toyota decided to stick with an outdated split-bench design in which the two halves flip up and stow at the cargo bay's sides.
 The design isn't just awkward; it actually eats up quite a bit of cargo space." -- Kelley Blue Book

 - "Another problem is the Land Cruiser's scant cargo space for such a large vehicle." -- Cars.com

 - "With the rear seats in place, cargo space is 16 cubic feet or about the same as a midsize car's trunk.
 The third-row seats do not fold down, nor are they removable.
 Instead, they fold up against the sides of the cargo bay -- a rather awkward solution.
 Consequently, the Cruiser's maximum cargo capacity is modest at 82 cubic feet, which is a relatively small figure for a large SUV." -- Edmunds (2011)

 Next Steps: Toyota Land Cruiser

-- Find low financing rates for the Toyota Land Cruiser
+- View the best prices for the 2013 Toyota Land Cruiser

 - See what others paid for the 2013 Toyota Land Cruiser